Cort Guitars: Basses

 In addition to the models currently being made, Cort has produced many others, including the "S" series guitars (Stellar, Sterling, Starlite), the "Viva" guitars, "MGM" (Matt Guitar Murphy), "Freedom" bass (Billy Cox), Neil Zaza, Larry Coryell, "Elrick" bass, "J Triggs" (Jim Triggs), "Katana", and "Effector".
-Several of the earliest Corts were direct copies of popular models such as the Stratocaster.

 Parkwood

 Up until 2006, Cort manufactured a line of high quality guitars under the name 'Cort Parkwood'.
 In 2006, Cort turned Parkwood into a brand of its own and now does not feature the Cort name or logo.
 This is a brand sold exclusively through big box stores such as Guitar Center.
 Cort continues to manufacture the Parkwood brand in South Korea although it is printed "Handcrafted in China" inside the guitar body.
-The Hybrid series coming from Indonesia.
+The Hybrid series is made in Indonesia.

 Masterpiece (MMP) Series electric guitars

 The Cort M-Series is as close to a signature shape as Cort gets across its range.
 Cort has released a limited production run of MMP series electric guitars from its own custom shop.
 Somewhere between 25 and 50 of each MMP model were released.
-So far Cort has released an MMP1, with 'tree of life' inlay up the neck and finished in antique sunburst, an MMP2 and MMP3 available in "transparent cannon blue" and "brown burst" finishes.
 These guitars are generally highly regarded and appear to be heavily influenced by higher-end PRS models, in both quality standards and style.

 Contract production

-Cort's main production focus is not on Cort-brand guitars, but rather on contract work for numerous other companies.
+Cort's main production focus is not on Cort-brand guitars, but rather contract work for numerous other companies.
 Generally, large companies contract Cort to build lower-priced guitars that have that company's brand on them.
-Ibanez, PRS (SE line), Parkwood, Squier, G&L Tribute series line of guitars are among the most well-known brands that Cort produces.
-In recent years, small companies known for extremely high quality (and high-priced) guitars have begun contracting Cort to produce budget line models.
-Avalon Guitars, based in Northern Ireland, sold 8,000 guitars and more than doubled their income from the previous year when they contracted Cort to build a lower-priced guitar for them.
+Ibanez, PRS (SE line), Squier, and G&L Tribute series line of guitars are among the most well-known brands that Cort produces.